ippontech/blog-usa/posts/python-in-production-part-3-of-5.md

 source dist/venv/bin/activate
 python3 -m pip install -r requirements.txt
 python3 -m pip install -r build_requirements.txt
-shiv --site-packages dist/venv/lib/python3.10/site-packages \
+shiv --site-packages venv/lib/python3.10/site-packages \
 	--compressed \
 	-o simple_api \
 	-e simple_api.__main__:main src/ \
 	--upgrade
 ```
 Here is an explanation of each command.
-* `set -e` tells bash to stop execution if an erro is encountered.
+* `set -e` tells bash to stop execution if an error is encountered.
 * `set -x` tells bash to print the executed commands to shell for debugging.
 * `python3 -m venv dist/venv` creates a second python virtual environment inside a folder called `dist`.
 This will serve as our build virtual environment.
 * `source dist/venv/bin/activate` activates the new virtual environment.
 * `python3 -m pip install -r build_requirements.txt` installs the additional dependencies required for building our program into an executable, including our programs package.
 * `shiv --site-packages venv/lib/python3.10/site-packages` shiv takes many different arguments, the site packages argument simply tells shiv where to find all of our dependencies.
-Here's a hint, they live in our builder python virtual environment.
+We specify the "non-builder" virtual environment here (no `dist`), because the packages used to build our binary, are not the same packages that our binary uses to function.
 * `--compressed` tells shiv to compress the files for the smallest possible binary.
 * `-o simple_api` tells shiv what to name our executable.
 * `-e simple_api.__main__:main src` tells shiv the entry point to our program and where to go looking for it.